mamcer/mamcer.github.io/_posts/2021-04-29-base-script-poor-mans-report.md

 As an example here is a poor man's way to generate a daily metric report from a Silverlight report application (that old)

-the application didn't support any report functionality, I didn't have access to it is database then as a quick solution I created this script and with some irfan_view help and a Windows scheduled task I was able to automatically open the application and take a daily screenshot of the metrics
+The application didn't support any report functionality, I didn't have access to it is database then as a quick solution I created this script and with some irfan_view help and a Windows scheduled task I was able to automatically open the application and take a daily screenshot of the metrics results

     echo off